charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 There are about 150 species of large plant-eating mammal on the planet.
 The vast majority of them are mean (zebra), panicky (antelope), territorial (deer), slow to mature (elephant), or reluctant to breed in captivity (vicuña[^4]).
 Only about a dozen species are well-suited to domestication, and almost all of them (camel, cow, donkey, goat, horse, pig, sheep, and water buffalo) are native to Eurasia[^5].
-Llamas and alpacas, native to the Americas, aren't strong enough to pull a plow.
+Llamas and alpacas, native to the Americas, aren't strong enough to carry a rider or pull a plow.
 Dogs were domesticated by early humans worldwide, but only protein-starved societies ever resorted to eating them.

 [^4]: When this book was written, it was believed that llamas and alpacas were domesticated from the same species.
 More recent analysis suggests instead that the alpaca is descended from the vicuña.